discarbon/discarbon-generalized-smart-contract/README.md

-# discarbon-devcon-attendee-contract
+# discarbon-generalized-smart-contract
-This the smart contract for the devcon attendees to buy carbon tokens and send them to a wallet.
+This the smart contract to swap and retire carbon tokens.

-This smart contract has the following tasks:
+This smart contract is planned to do the following tasks:

-1. Receive/Get coins/tokens from attendee.
+1. Receive/Get coins/tokens from the user.
 2. Exchange for carbon token (NCT) on sushiswap.
-3. Forward carbon token to a preprogrammed wallet address.
+3. Swap for TCO2 token from a project (default or user selectd).
+4. Retire TCO2s.
-4. Store the attendee address and offset amount to issue a POAP.
+5. Store the attendee address and offset amount.
+6. Claim the NFT from Toucan

-A more detailed descirption of the methods in the contract can be found in the [automatically generated documentation](docs/Devcon_Offset_Pool.md).
+A more detailed description of the methods in the contract can be found in the [automatically generated documentation](docs/Devcon_Offset_Pool.md).

-The contract is deployed on the polygon mainnet: [0xb6A5D547d0A325Ffa0357E2698eB76E165b606BA](https://polygonscan.com/address/0xb6A5D547d0A325Ffa0357E2698eB76E165b606BA)
+The contract is not yet deployed:

 ## How to get started